sylvain1811/BDA-Project/README.md

 clusters will split into different ones (e.g. the picture shown above could be split into _cinema_ and _music_), and completely new clusters, will be created.

-To conclude these results, we can say that yes, it is possible to regroup similar articles, and the result seems pretty neat, but it is harder to assign them a "high-level" topic with only a few words.
+To conclude with these results, we can say that yes, it is possible to regroup similar articles, and the result seems pretty neat, but it is harder to assign them a "high-level" topic with only a few words.